k10app/k10app/README.md

  <img src="K10_StealthApp.png?raw=true" alt="K10App Logo" width="20%" height="20%" />
 </p>

-The purpose of this app or the inital goals are:
+The purpose of this app or the initial goals are:

 - Simple demo of backup and recovery.
 - Transform the application on restore.
 - Disaster Recovery of App from Cluster A to B.
-- Show multiple data services (postgres, mysql, mongodb)
+- Show multiple data services (postgres, MySQL, mongodb)
 - The ability to show Kanister blueprints against these data services.

 # Architecture